WZ-551: Further developments

-The 4×4 armored personal carrier was developed for the Chinese police forces.
+The 4×4 armored personnel carrier was developed for the Chinese police forces.
 Chinese military also developed the HJ-9 missile carrier and mobile air defense missile system based on the WZ-550 chassis.
 Other variants, such as PTL-02 assaults vehicle, PLL-05 self-propelled gun-mortar, were developed based on the WZ-551 chassis.
 The ZSL-92 was also developed into the ZSL-92B, which replaced the 25 mm ZPT-90 with stabilized 30 mm ZPT-99 and new fire control systems.

 In 1997, Chinese military reinvested interest in the development of road-mobile assault gun due to the Third Taiwan Strait Crisis.
 The abandoned PTL-87 program was reintroduced and a new prototype, named PTL-97, was completed in 1997.
 PTL-97 (Type 97) featured improved fire control system and ammunition.
 The PTL-97 was further refined and incorporated into the PLAGF service in 2002 as PTL-02.

 In 2005, another mobile land based air defense variant of the TY-90 missile was revealed to the Chinese public, named as Yi-Tian (倚天) Air Defense System, or YT ADS.
-The weaponry includes eight TY-90 missiles, QJC-88 12.7 mm heavy machine gun and 2 sets of 4 smoke grenade dischargers.
+The weaponry includes eight TY-90 missiles, QJC-88 12.7 mm heavy machine gun and two sets of four smoke grenade dischargers.
 WZ-551 is the chassis of the Yi-Tian air defense system, giving the system amphibious capability and added protection.
 Additionally, a light solid state 3-D passive phased array radar is added to the fire control system, just above the original electro-optical fire control system, providing the ADS with greater surveillance range.
 The radar can be fold down for traveling and transportation.